pwgbots/linny-r/README.md

   a path has been specified
 * `diagrams` will be used to render Scalable Vector Graphics (SVG) files as Portable Network Graphics (PNG) using Inkscape (if installed)
+* `models` will contain models that you saved by Shift-clicking on the _Save_ button, or using the keyboard shortcut Ctrl-Shift-S
 * `modules` will contain models stored in the `local host` _repository_
 * `reports` will contain text files with time series data and statistics in tab-separated format that can be imported or copy/pasted into Excel